Franschhoek South Africa Travel Guide

 Onward Travel Confirmation

 Tipping is standard practice in South Africa, including Franschhoek.
 For restaurants, a 10-15% a hint is typical for good service.
 For people who carry your bags or car guards, R5-R20, depending on service.
-Tour guides receive R50-R100 per person per day for group tours, or 10-15% of the tour cost for personal guides.
+Tour guides receive R50-R100 per person per day for group tours, or 10-15% of the tour the expense for personal guides.
 Petrol attendants welcome R5-R10 for their service.

 R800 - R1,500 (approx. $45 - $80 USD)